cioraneanu/firefly-pico/docs/installation.md

 ## 3. Post install config

+If you've used Firefly before skip to step 3.

-1. Open Firefly and create your first login account (if you haven't used Firefly before).
+1. Open **Firefly** and create your first login account.

-2. Inside Firefly enable your desired currencies and mark one as default.
+2. Enable your desired currencies and mark one as default.

-3. Go to "Options" -> "Profile" -> OAuth -> Create New Personal Access Token.
+3. Go to `"Options" -> "Profile" -> OAuth -> Create New Personal Access Token`.
 Save this token somewhere safe.

-4. Open Firefly-Pico , go to Settings -> App Config and paste the token from the step above.
+4. Open **Pico** , go to `Settings -> App Config` and paste the token from the step above.
+In 99% of cases you don't need to change the `Pico Backend URL`. *DO NOT PUT FIREFLY URL HERE! :)*